 - Provide the Right Resources.
 Is someone struggling to complete their assigned task?
 Maybe they don’t have the right resources.
 Do they need help connecting to the right person, finding funding options, or getting advice from someone who has done this before?
 Who can help direct them?

 - Make new people feel welcome.
 Take time to welcome new people during the meeting.
 Check in one-on-one afterward to get them up to speed and answer questions.
 Check in often the first few months.

 - Stay in Touch.
 For volunteers who are just pitching in once or twice a year, find a way to keep in touch, perhaps through social media, e-mail updates, a thank you note, etc.

 - Make friends!
 When members of a group like each other, they’ll be more likely to stick around.
 Get to know each other, either by hosting a social event, opening a meeting with an ice-breaker question, or simply making small talk before the meeting.
 Hold an occasional meeting in an informal location, such as a restaurant (or bring food to the regular meeting location), to help people feel more at ease with each other.

 - MOST IMPORANTLY, Do Great Work.
 This may seem too obvious, but the best way to retain volunteers is to focus your energy on valuable, inspiring projects that further your mission.
 Easier said than done, right?!
 But if you find your volunteers aren’t engaged, it’s possible that you are chasing the wrong ideas.
 Take a step back and consider the following: the purpose of the group, the passions/strengths of the members, the needs of the community.
 Is your work in line with all that?
-If not, it may be time to do some strategic planning to redirect your efforts.
+If not, it may be time to rethink and redirect your efforts.

 — Tips compiled by Warren County Hometown Pride Coach, Lorin Ditzler and inspired by our awesome volunteers!